kachick/optionalargument/README.md

 OPTARG.parse(z: '1').z       #=> 1.0  : casted under adjuster
 ```

-* It can mix these options.
+Of course, you can mix these options :)

 Requirements
 -------------